-Additional resources for this topic are available on the Mid-Atlantic ADA Center's website ADAHospitality.org.
-This page includes our Accessible Meetings, Events and Conferences Guide and our video, At Your Service which offers best practices for customer service
+Additional resources for this topic are available on the Mid-Atlantic ADA Center's website Hospitality and Disability.
+This site includes our Accessible Meetings, Events and Conferences Guide and our video, At Your Service, which offers best practices for customer service.

 First time Blackboard Collaborate Web Conferencing System V12.6 users:

 We recommend that you prepare your technology prior to the session.
 The webinar platform requires the most current versions of software.
 Depending on your organizational policies you may need the assistance of your IT Staff if firewalls prevent you from downloading files.
 If you plan to log into the on-line webinar system to view the presentation, access captioning and/or submit questions it is important that you follow the instructions for checking your computer system to ensure that it is configured correctly and you have the necessary software to access the webinar platform.
 Visit Blackboard Collaborate Installation and follow the instructions to check your system's configuration.
 We recommend you do this well in advance of the session to allow for any necessary troubleshooting.

 Screen Reader Users: Individuals who are using Screen Reader Software should review the instructions and information available on-line at: Accessibility Guide for Blackboard Collaborate Web Conferencing.